sfigg/commercialization-public/customize/desktop/unattend/networking-mpssvc-svcfirewallgroups-firewallgroup-group.md

 **To obtain a GroupID**

-1. Open PowerShell
+1. Open PowerShell.
-1. Maximize the PowerShell window so it encompasses the full screen (if the window is not maximized, it will not show both columns of information)
+1. Maximize the PowerShell window so it encompasses the full screen (if the window is not maximized, it will not show both columns of information).
-1. Enter the following command, which shows all unique groups on the computer which can have firewall rules associated with them.:
+1. Enter the following command, which shows all unique groups on the computer which can have firewall rules associated with them:

    ```PowerShell
    Get-NetFirewallRule | sort -unique Group | sort DisplayGroup | ft DisplayGroup, Group
    ```

-1. The left column shows the `DisplayGroup`, or the "friendly" name of the group.
-Find the group you want to use in your Unattend setting.
-1. Look to the right to see the associated `Group`. `Group` may have the same value as `DisplayGroup`, or it may be a string containing a resource ID.
+1. PowerShell will show 2 columns of information.
+The left column shows the `DisplayGroup`, or the "friendly" name of the group.
+The right column shows the `Group` associated with the `DisplayGroup`. `Group` may have the same value as `DisplayGroup`, or it may be a string containing a resource ID.
 1. Use the value in the right column, `Group`, as the GroupID in your Unattend file.

 For more information on the `Get-NetFirewallRule` command, see [Net Security](https://docs.microsoft.com/en-us/powershell/module/netsecurity/?view=win10-ps) in the Windows PowerShell Reference.